Flat Bush

 Flat Bush Geological & Terrain Conditions

-Flat Bush occupies gently rolling former farmland approximately 20 km southeast of Auckland's CBD.
-The terrain is generally flat to undulating, with underlying geology featuring volcanic tephra deposits over alluvial clays and Waitemata Group sediments, dissected by stream corridors draining toward Manukau Harbour.
+Flat Bush sits on gently rolling former farmland about 20 km southeast of Auckland's CBD.
+The terrain's mostly flat to undulating, with volcanic tephra deposits over alluvial clays and Waitemata Group sediments underneath, cut through by stream corridors running toward Manukau Harbour.

 Volcanic Tephra Over Clay